Snacking when you have diabetes

 Blood Sugar and Food

 When you have diabetes, you need to control your blood sugar.
-Insulin or diabetes medicines, as well as exercise, will lower your blood sugar.
+Insulin or diabetes medicines, as well as exercise, helps lower your blood sugar.

 - Your body quickly turns carbohydrates into a sugar called glucose.
 This raises your blood sugar level.
-Carbohydrates are found in fruit, cereal, bread, pasta, potato, and rice.
+Carbohydrates are found in cereal, bread, pasta, potato, and rice.
 Fruit and some vegetables like carrots also have carbohydrates.

 - Protein and fat can change your blood sugar too, but not as fast.

-If you have diabetes, you need to know how to eat carbohydrate snacks during the day.
+If you have diabetes, you may need to eat carbohydrate snacks during the day.
 This will help balance your blood sugar.
 This is especially important if you have type 1 diabetes.

-Learning how to count the carbohydrates that you eat helps you plan what to eat.
+Learning how to count the carbohydrates that you eat (carb counting) helps you plan what to eat.
 It will also keep your blood sugar under control.